Tigers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Tigers have posted a mark of 5-4.
+- In nine games as the underdog over the last 10 matchups, the Tigers have a record of 5-4.

 Tigers Betting Records & Stats